String

 and insert

-check character boundaries and will abort when the
+validate character boundaries and abort if the

 ASCII Strings